-The Cornish Rex is an unusual breed of domestic cat, in that the Cornish Rex has no hair at all except for a thin, downy layer.
-The coats of most cat breeds are a blending of three different types of fur: the outer fur or "guard hairs,” a middle layer called the "awn hair,” and the down hair or undercoat, which is generally very fine and very short.
+The Cornish Rex is an unusual breed of domestic cat with no hair at all except for a thin, downy layer.
+The coats of most cat breeds are a blending of three different types of fur: the outer fur or "guard hairs"; a middle layer called the "awn hair"; and the down hair or undercoat, which is generally very fine and very short.
 The Cornish Rex has only the undercoat.

-The soft, fine awn hairs that make up the Cornish coat form a tight uniform wave that lies close to the skin.
-The awn wave extends from the top of the head, down across the back, sides, and hips, and continues to the tip of the long, tapering tail.
-The Cornish Rex is often compared to a washboard in appearance, and to chenille in touch, with its incredibly soft and silky texture.
-The curls even extend to their whiskers, which are short and curly.
+The soft, fine awn hairs that make up the Cornish coat form a tight uniform wavy texture that lies close to the skin.
+The wavy awn coat extends from the top of the head, down across the back, sides, and hips, and continues to the tip of the long, slinky tail.
+The Cornish Rex is often compared to a washboard in appearance, but like cashmere to touch, with an incredibly soft and silky essence.
+The curls even extend to their whiskers, which are crimped like a corkscrew.

-The Cornish Rex’s very large, tall ears and soft, big, oval eyes blend into the egg-shaped head, and give these cats a wonderfully expressive appearance.
-The body, though it appears to be lithe and lean, is actually very tight and muscular, making the breed very powerful and strong.
-The light coat means that they are best suited for indoor living in warm and dry conditions.
-Their body temperature is slightly higher than that of most cats (102 F); thus, they tend to hang out around light bulbs, the tops of computer monitors, electric blankets, and other warm places, including human laps and shoulders.
+The Cornish Rex’s very large, tall ears and soft, big, oval eyes blend into the egg-shaped head, completing the appearance of a space alien of sorts.
+While the body seems emaciated and bony, it is actually very powerful and muscular.
+Its light coat is best suited for indoor living in warm and dry conditions.
+Since it maintains a body temperature slightly higher than that of most cats (102º F), it tends to seek places of warmth which might include electronic devices and other comfortable settings like your lap or your neck.

-Often the Cornish Rex is referred to as the “Greyhound” of the cat world, because of the sleek appearance and the galloping run that is characteristic of the breed.
+The Cornish Rex may be described as resembling a Greyhound or a Whippet, because of the sleek appearance and the galloping run that is characteristic of the breed.
 These cats tend to stay playful and kitten-like throughout their entire long lives.
-Some Cornish Rex like to play fetch enthusiastically, race other pets, and do acrobatic jumps.
-Precious objects perched on high shelves are never safe from the inquisitive, athletic Cornish Rex.
+Some Cornish Rex cats are enthusiastic about participation in games of fetch, racing other pets, and performing impressive gymnastic gyrations.
+Precious objects perched on high shelves are never safe from this inquisitive, frisky feline.

 Two Cornish Rexes arrived in America in 1957, by courtesy of fancier Fran Blancheri.
 One died shortly after arrival, but the other, LaMorna Cove, who was pregnant by Poldhu (one of the kittens sired by Kallibunker), survived and produced a Rex litter.
 LaMorna and family became the foundation cats for the Cornish Rex breed in America.

-Since the gene pool was small, breeders outcrossed to other breeds to maintain genetic diversity.
-Siamese, Havana Browns, American Shorthairs , and Domestic Shorthairs were among the breeds used.
-This not only provided genetic diversity, but a wide selection of colors and patterns from which to choose.
+As a result of breeders’ outcrossing to Siamese, Havana Browns, American Shorthairs and Domestic Shorthairs, genetic diversity was achieved, presenting a wide selection of colors and patterns.
 Outcrossing has since been disallowed because there is now enough diversity within the breed itself to keep the breed healthy.
 The CFA accepted the Cornish Rex for Championship in 1964, and all the North American registries now accept the Cornish Rex.

 The Devon Rex looks similar in appearance to the Cornish Rex, but the Devon Rex mutation is different from the Cornish Rex mutation, in that the Devon has shortened guard hairs, while the Cornish Rex lacks guard hairs altogether.
-Crosses between Devon and Cornish Rexes are not permitted in pedigrees, and matings between them will not produce cats with short wavy fur.
+Crosses between Devon and Cornish Rexes are prohibited in pedigrees, and matings between them will not generate offspring with short wavy fur.

 Despite some belief to the contrary, the Cornish Rex's short hair does not necessarily make it non- or hypo-allergenic.
 Allergic reactions from cats are not the result of hair length.
 The true culprit is a glyco-protein known as Fel d1, produced in the sebaceous glands of the skin, saliva, and urine.
 Most people with cat allergies are reacting to this protein in cat saliva and dander.
 When the cat cleans its fur, the saliva dries and is transformed into dust, which people then breathe in.

 Since Cornish Rex cats groom as much as or even more than ordinary cats, a Cornish Rex cat can still produce a reaction in people who are allergic to cats.
-However, it is widely reported to cause lesser to little allergic reaction, as is the Devon Rex.
+However, it is widely reported to cause lesser to little allergic reaction, as is also the case with the Devon Rex.
 It is highly recommended that potential owners visit catteries to test their own allergic reactions.
-Note that for more serious allergies, there are several breeds theorized to lack or produce less of the offending protein, such as the Balinese, Oriental Shorthair, Javanese, Sphynx , and Siberian.
+Note that for more serious allergies, there are several breeds theorized to lack or produce less of the offending protein, such as the Balinese, Oriental Shorthair, Javanese, Sphynx and Siberian.

-The Cornish Rex requires little grooming, although they do have a tendency to produce an oily discharge in the ears and around the toes.
+The Cornish Rex requires little grooming, although they have a tendency to produce an oily discharge in the ears and around the toes.
 Weekly bathing is recommended, especially if human allergies are an issue.
 Females, on average, weigh between five and seven pounds, while males weigh eight to ten pounds.
-Cornish Rex (and other Rex breeds) are at risk for dangerous and potentially deadly side effects from certain anesthetics.
+Cornish Rex (and other Rex breeds) are vulnerable to potentially deadly side effects from certain anesthetics.
 The average life span of this unusual cat is 11-15 years but legend has it that one cat lived to be 37!